 Weight – Heavier Rackets Generate More Force

-The weight of a racket plays a major role in how much power you can generate.
+The weight of a racket plays a significant role in how much power you can generate.

 - Heavy rackets (370g – 390g) produce more powerful shots due to increased momentum on impact.